jordon-mcgowan/WeatherConditions-Demo/README.md

   2) Improve the GUI.
 Given more time, I would add further enhancements to the look of the GUI, using CSS techniques in JavaFX.

   3) Improve unit select functionality.
 When the user inputs a city, the application queries the API and retrieves the weather data.
 If the user then selects a different unit of measurement to display the data in, the API is queried again.
 I feel this can be improved.
-Rather than querying the API again, the application could convert and store the additonal unit of measurement after the first query.
+Rather than querying the API again, the application could convert and store the additional unit of measurement after the first query.
 This way, the application can update the unit of measurement when requested, without making another API request.

   4) Larger scale enhancements: Currently, the API key used for the project can only process 60 requests per minute, with 1000000 requests per month.
-To bring this project to a larger scale, a more scalable API subscription, or different API, would be required.
+To bring this project to a larger scale, a more scalable API subscription,or different API, would be required.